Modding:Basics

 - Open Steam, right-click Starbound, click "properties", and select "Local Files", then "Browse Local Files".

-- In Finder, press Command+Shift+G (or select Go > Go To Folder in the menu bar), then paste in the following path:
+- In Finder, press Command+Shift+G (or select Go > Go To Folder in the menu bar), then paste

 ~/Library/Application\ Support/Steam/SteamApps/common/Starbound